-The HTTP status code controls the behavior of the browser and defaults to 200 OK.
+The HTTP status code controls the behaviour of the browser and defaults to 200 OK.
 In most scenarios you won't need to set the Response.status attribute manually, but use the abort () helper or return an HTTPResponse instance with the appropriate status code.
-Any integer is allowed, but codes other than the ones defined by the HTTP specification will only confuse the browser and break standards.
+Any integer is allowed but only the codes defined by the HTTP specification will have an effect other than confusing the browser and breaking standards.